-OSHA Training Crane and Rigging comprises all areas of the use and handling of cranes.
+OSHA Training Crane and Rigging comprise all areas of the use and handling of cranes.
 Rigging is a method of shifting a large load of slings, ropes, lifting, and other special equipment.
-The device used to lift and transfer loads is often called rigging.
-Crane can be quite risky when used in an unnecessary way.
+The device used to lift and transfer loads are often called rigging.
+Crane can be quite risky when used unnecessarily.
 It is the signal person who gives directions to the crane operator and it is important for the crane operator to obey the guidance.
 All these people have a significant role to play in the basic safety of the operation of the crane.
-The two-handed signaling course includes the practical skills and information required to use hand or voice symbols to safely conduct operations of moving and tower cranes.
+The two-handed signaling course includes the practical skills and information required to use hand or voice symbols to safely conduct moving and tower cranes operations.
 In contrast, instructions for voice signals are also presented.
 It is the responsibility of every employer to train the team properly before they start to work and operate.
 OSHA Training Crane and Rigging are easily available at OSHA Outreach Courses and help eliminate the risk associated with the operation of equipment.
 All companies must be in compliance with OSHA standards at all times.

 Crane Hazard and Prevention:

 Crane is extensively used in the construction sector to transport loading/unloading goods, in the production company to assemble heavy machinery, etc. If mounted and correctly used, the cranes make service simpler and safer.
 However, even as technologies and risk perception have improved dramatically in terms of protection, safety still requires improvement.

 Safety and health personnel helping the construction sector need to provide sufficient instruction and information on accessible crane safety equipment and methods to ensure that these tools are used successfully.
 There are a few common crane hazards that happen repeatedly.
 Employers should educate workers about crane hazards and take all precautionary measures.
 Following are the list and details of common hazards,